 Some cats are never quite the same after vaccination.
 It’s extremely rare, but it does happen.
-This is because the vaccine causes a chemical reaction within their brain.
+This is because the vaccine causes a chemical reaction in her brain.

-As always, expect this for around 48 hours.
+Expect this for around 48 hours.
 Your cat may be a little crankier than usual, and maybe even aggressive.
-This is because they are feeling sore.
-It will pass.
+This is because she is feeling sore.
+It will pass, though.

-If your cat seems to have undergone a complete transformation, seek further guidance.
-Make a note of all the changes to your cat’s behavior, and look for a pattern.
+If your cat seems to have undergone a complete transformation, seek further guidance from a vet.
+Make a note of all the changes to your cat’s behavior and look for a pattern.
 If a vet cannot help, consider consulting a feline behaviorist.

-We have to remember, vaccinations can be scary for cats.
-Most pets have a healthy fear of the vet.
-When they’re prodded and poked with needles, this magnifies.
-The cat doesn’t understand that it’s all in a good cause.
+Vaccinations can be scary for cats.
+Most pets are fearful of the vet.
+When they’re prodded and poked with needles, this magnifies the anxiety.
+Your cat doesn’t understand that it’s all in a good cause.

-It’s possible that your cat has been traumatized by their vaccination.
-If so, they’ll need more help than you can provide.
+It’s possible that your cat has been traumatized by her vaccination.
+If so, she’ll need more help than you can provide.
 With the right advice, you can do what is necessary to help your cat.

 How to Make a Cat Feel Better After Vaccines

-- Give them a warm, comfortable and quiet place to rest.
+- Give her a warm, comfortable, and quiet place to rest.

 - Provide food, water, and toys.
 Don’t worry if these are ignored.
 Refresh them where necessary.

 - Don’t force your cat to interact.
-Let them approach you for attention if they desire it.
+Let her approach you for attention if she wants it.

-- Check in periodically, and subtly check for any signs of problems.
+- Check her occasionally, and subtly look for any signs of problems.
 Pay particular attention to the site of the injection.